-'Particularly nasty': Terrifying insight into killer shark's 'ambush'
+'Particularly nasty': Terrifying insight into killer shark's 'ambush' at Sydney beach

 Wright was attacked by a shark as he returned to shore near Port Lincoln.
 He and his board were dragged out to sea with his remains never found.

-Dr Pepin-Neff said that unlike Wednesday's attack most interactions between sharks and humans were brief because we were inadequate prey, unlike a larger seal for instance.
+Pepin-Neff said that unlike Wednesday's attack most interactions between sharks and humans were brief because we were inadequate prey, unlike a larger seal for instance.

 "It's not crazy for sharks to bite humans thinking we might be prey," he said.